LIMITED EDITION SILVER GELATIN PRINT BY JOHN AVAILABLE ONLINE

 Anne and I had a wonderful trip to St. Louis, Missouri to attend the gala awards ceremony and other related events at the International Photography Hall of Fame and Museum.
 The festivities took place on Friday, October 26, 2018.

-Susan Meiselas, John Sexton, Walter Iooss, John Loengard, Cynthia Russell
+Susan Meiselas, John Sexton, Walter Iooss, Joel Bernstein, John Loengard, Cynthia Russell

 It is an understatement to say how privileged, and humbled, I feel to receive the distinguished honor of being inducted into the International Photography Hall of Fame.
 It was particularly exciting for Anne and me to meet the legendary photographers that were inducted and honored by the IPHF.
 This year's other inductees are Willard S. Boyle, Walter Iooss, John Loengard, and Susan Meiselas along with Lifetime Achievement Award recipient Joel Bernstein.

 A highlight of our evening was my introduction by Ansel's son, Dr. Michael Adams.
 His most generous and thoughtful words, as well his presence along with his lovely wife Jeanne, (they traveled all the way from Carmel, California to be a part of the event!) made this memorable evening even more special.
 The IPHF treated all of the honorees, and their guests, wonderfully.
 They took care of everything for us during the celebratory events.
 When we arrived at the IPHF Museum building there was a red carpet for us – as was also the case that evening at the sold-out gala awards event venue.